|

 Winthrop, Washington, to the north.

-- Wines made with Wahluke Slope
+- Wines made with Wahluke

-grapes: Grapes grown in this region are used
+Slope grapes: Grapes grown in this region

-mention.
-This partial list will give you at least
+too many to mention.
+This partial list will

-an idea of the credibility of the region and the quality
+give you at least an idea of the credibility of the

-of its grapes:
+region and the quality of its grapes: Bergevin

-Bergevin Lane, Chateau Ste Michelle,
+Lane, Chateau Ste Michelle, Chatter Creek, Columbia

-Chatter Creek, Columbia Crest, Desert Wind, Duck Pond
+Crest, Desert Wind, Duck Pond Cellars

-Cellars (Oregon), Hogue Cellars, Isenhower Cellars, K
+(Oregon), Hogue Cellars, Isenhower Cellars, K

 Cellars, Latah Creek, Lost River Winery, Northstar,